-Demonstrations, Black Lives Matter, and Perspectives from Abroad Posted by Chelsea B on Jun 10, 2020 in Culture, Current Events, Geography, The Swedish blog team, Vocabulary
+Demonstrations, Black Lives Matter, and Perspectives from Abroad Posted by Chelsea B on Jun 10, 2020 in Culture, Vocabulary

 Last week’s blog post was a small attempt to emotionally respond to the killing of George Floyd via music.
 Events in my home state have continued to spark conversations and protests abroad as people work to bring injustices to light in their own communities.
 It is difficult to discuss, but avoiding it is simply not an option.
 I will share a few sources that my students and I have used over last week, and three conclusions I drew from our classes.